elliotwutingfeng/go-fasttld/README.md

 ### Why not split on "." and take the last element instead?

-Splitting on "." and taking the last element only works for simple TLDs like `.com`, but not more complex ones like `oseto.nagasaki.jp`.
+Splitting on "." and taking the last element only works for simple TLDs like `com`, but not more complex ones like `oseto.nagasaki.jp`.

 ### TLD tries